NitorCreations/ndt-project-template/README.md

 modify created jobs, meaning that history of the job is presevered.

-Next to bake image(s) you need to at minimum define values for properties that defined in infra-master.properties.
+Next to bake image(s) you need to at minimum define values for properties that defined in infra-master.properties and components infra.properties.